Code-Institute-Submissions/Trash-Tournaments/README.md

 + What do they actually need?

     The Discord owners could have their needs and more fulfilled by using a mobile first approach to a fully responsive website which would allow for easy navigation, use and no diminished experiences on all viewport sizes.
-Clear simplistically designed pages and sections to draw attention to all the features offered (About, Tournaments' and FAQ/contact) which allows new users to become familiarized with the environment in use by the current players and encourage them to get involved.
+Clear simplistically designed pages and sections to draw attention to all the features offered (About, Tournaments and FAQ/contact) which allows new users to become familiarized with the environment in use by the current players and encourage them to get involved.
 Within the Tournaments' section, display dates and times in the time zone GMT with a converter that allows all users to check when it is for them.
 Include a description for the type of tournament (regular, extra modes, training) to ensure users are receiving the correct information for where they wish to get involved.

 + What don’t they know they need?

     Setup guides for Discord, private matches which provide key information to help any potential users wanting to get involved who may lack this knowhow and to enable all users (mobile, tablet and PC) to find, view and use the site easily without compromising design.

     Other features further down the line will allow the website to provide a more complete user experience by incorporating user profiles, tournament stat tracking, merchandise and user posted testimonials.
-These will all help with user satisfaction, retention and familiarisation with the discords brand.
+These will all help with user satisfaction, retention and familiarisation with the Discord's brand.

 ### Website Structure

 This website will use a conventional hierarchical tree structure to utilize the three click rule of thumb.
-This means that a user will never be more than 3 clicks than the content they want to access.
+This means that a user will never be more than 3 clicks from the content they want to access.
 Upon loading it will bring you to the home page (index.html) where you can view a brief rundown of the entire site; small sections dedicated to each page within the site providing a brief overview of what that page is.

 Each page will include a central navigation system to provide links to a minimum of 3 other pages and providing information related to the page title.
 There will be a subtle but noticeable indicator as to the current page the user is browsing.
 The nav bar is subject to responsive design and on small/mobile devices will condense into a ‘hamburger’ icon that will have a toggle to view the nav menu and its associated links.
 As mentioned earlier this will save screen real estate and keep to conventions users are expecting.
 <h2 align="center">Diagram for tree structure</h2>